megvii-research/cv-master-ex/readme.md

 # Acknowledgement

 * Credits for the amazing [torch-ngp](https://github.com/ashawkey/torch-ngp), which provides a pytorch CUDA extension implementation of instant-ngp (sdf and nerf).
-I am extremely grateful to [Ashawkey](https://github.com/ashawkey) open scoure this rewarding code.
+I am extremely grateful to [Ashawkey](https://github.com/ashawkey) open source this rewarding code.
 With this torch version codebase, it is easier to understand instnt-ngp and more convenient to experiment iteration.

 * Difference from the original torch-ngp:
     * 保持：